 A JEE is a process that consists of a national self-assessment and an external evaluation team with experts from all relevant sectors such as human and animal health, food safety, agriculture, defense and public safety.
 The JEE Secretariat of the WHO Emergency Programme schedules, coordinates, and organizes the JEEs, working across and in collaboration with all levels of the organization as well as FAO, OIE, and other partners in countries.

-Since February 2016, 79 JEEs have been conducted in six regions (as of 13 July 2018), with 21 JEEs scheduled for 2018 and 2019.
+Since February 2016, 95 JEEs have been conducted in six regions (as of 5 April 2019), with 24 JEEs scheduled..
 In addition, many countries have expressed interest towards completing the process.
 The JEE mission reports are published on WHO website.

 Six external assessments were conducted under the Global Health Security Agenda (GHSA) in 2015.

 The OIE Performance of Veterinary Services (PVS) Pathway is designed to evaluate country’s ability to meet OIE international standards as well as provide a continuous process aimed at maintaining sustainable, long term strengthening of animal health systems.
 By December 2017, 384 PVS Pathway missions have been conducted.